Table of Contents:

 Orders and Shipping

 PrestaShop offers merchants the possibility to create order fulfillment and returns.
-All the orders can be managed from the admin panel.
+It is possible to manage all orders from the admin panel.
 The software also allows the use of configurable shipping methods and supports a variety of shipping zones, services, costs, and taxes depending on the region.

 Contrarily, Shopify supports different dropshipping adds, allows one-click order fulfillment, refunds, and the creation of customer profiles and groups.
 Customers have two checkout options - they can either create a profile or buy products under a guest account.